Alex12-Git200/power_saver_py/README.md

 - Multiple user profile support
 - Integration with external hardware controls

+## IMPORTANT

+- Just found out game mode doesn't work when you run it as service, I will fix it when i have time.

 ## License

 MIT License - Feel free to modify and distribute.